Inverness

 The population of Inverness grew from 40,969 in 2001 to 46,969 in 2012, according to World Population Review.
 The Greater Inverness area, including Culloden and Westhill, had a population of 56,969 in 2012.
 In 2016, it had a population of 63,320.
-Inverness is one of Europe's fastest growing cities, with a quarter of the Highland population living in or around it, and is ranked fifth out of 189 British cities for its quality of life, the highest of any Scottish city.
-Inverness is twinned with one German city, Augsburg, and two French towns, La Baule and Saint-Valery-en-Caux.
+Inverness is one of Europe's fastest growing cities, with a quarter of the Highland population living in or around it.
+In 2008, Inverness was ranked fifth out of 189 British cities for its quality of life, the highest of any Scottish city.

-In 2014, a survey by a property website described Inverness as the happiest place in Scotland and the second-happiest in the UK.
-Inverness was again found to be the happiest place in Scotland by a new study conducted in 2015.

 Prehistory and archaeology

-Much of what is known about Inverness's prehistory comes from archeological work that takes place before construction/development work as part of the planning process.
+Much of what is known about Inverness's prehistory comes from archaeological work that takes place before construction/development work as part of the planning process.